aws/aws-toolkit-vscode/docs/CODE_GUIDELINES.md

     let topicVar1 = 'foo'
     let topicVar2 = 'bar'
     ```
-- Where formal grouping is not possible, using a common prefix in names helps
+- Where formal grouping is not possible, use a common prefix in names to help
-  discoverability and helps other developers understand "these symbols are
+  discoverability and help other developers understand "these symbols are
   related".
   - PREFER:
     ```